 Make sure your car is well secured

 Security precautions must be provided at all times if you wish to travel with your kids.
 When it comes to smaller children, a car seat is not only a luxury, but a must.
-In some countries, it is even prescribed by law that all babies and toddlers must ride secured with a baby seat.
+Also, you should read this article explaining is it illegal to use an expired car seat to learn more.
 Moreover, it is never wise to travel without car insurance.
 Accidents happen, and by Murphy’s Law, they happen most often when you are not insured.
 There are cheap car insurance options you can tailor to your needs, and they can also offer you a wide range of covers and additional features.
 Do not let either you or your children’s life fall in the hands of faith, but try preventing any possible inconveniences.

 Kids are not to be left alone in the car

 Even if you might think this is impossible, horrible things have happened to people who left their children alone in the car, and there is a fair chance that something bad could happen to you, too.
 Kids can be unpredictable and curious at the same time, which is the worst possible combination for a child left alone in such a complicated machine with a lot of buttons.
 Furthermore, it can happen that you forget to pull up the hand brake, which can lead to your car sliding away and causing an accident (yes, this has happened to parents, too).
 A catastrophe can occur in a matter of seconds, which is why you should take your children with you even when stopping just for chewing gum.